You are here:

 It's ultimately up to the headteacher whether other adults can be included in staffing ratios for school trips, such as parent volunteers.

 However, you should ensure that staff still have primary responsibility for supervising pupils at all times.
-This is taken from guidance from The Royal Society for the Prevention of Accidents (RoSPA) on planning and leading adventurous activities.
+This is taken from guidance from The Royal Society for the Prevention of Accidents (RoSPA) (see page 24) on planning and leading adventurous activities.

 You should also check with your LA whether it has particular requirements about ratios.
 Read on for more information about this in section 2.